 Make your own way to the ferry terminal this morning for your Interislander ferry journey to the South Island.
 This is a stunning journey that will take you through the Marlborough Sounds and you will be rewarded with some fabulous photo opportunities en route.
 The crossing lasts around three hours.
-Pick up a hire car upon arrival and make your way inland and south to the pretty coastal town of Kaikoura.
+Pick up a hire car upon arrival and make your way south to the coastal town of Kaikoura.
 Spend two nights in a glass building, called a Purepod that is located in the middle of a farm, allowing you to get away from the crowds and into nature.

 Day 14 Lake Tekapo